oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 11//17

-Why were the parts list different?

-Why were parts being shipped from Joshua?

 Why didn't Mr. Lozano report the suspicions about embezzlement to Dr. Mitchell?

 Why didn't Mr. Bohomn look deeper instead of just consulting the bid vendor list?

 [Taking down the site]
 [Don't reply, just read]
-[Without reservation]
 [Meeting Adam]
 [PLTW response to Adam]